skedwards88/fitness/README.md

 # Fitness Bot

-A web app that leads you through a workout session of cardio, strength, and/or stretching.
+A web app that leads you through a workout session.

 [Workout now!](https://skedwards88.github.io/fitness/)